PhilippeLeroux/oracle_bash_completion/readme.md

 * srvctl \<command\> \<object\> option1, option2, ...

-	Completion work for all commands and all objects for a command.
+	Completion work on all commands and on all objects for a command.

 	Options supported for commands :
 	* status : full support.